2020PB/police-brutality/all-locations.md

 Police are shown shoving a wall of peaceful protesters back from an intersection.
 Shortly after, officers begin to fire rubber bullets at the protesters from close range.

-Footage does not indicate that any protesters became violent with any officer before the shooting began.
+Footage does not indicate that any protesters were violent with any officer before the shooting began.

 tags: shove, shoot, rubber-bullets